isabellaniese/Isabella-niese-tbII-exam/README.md

 ## Hey and welcome, dear plant enthusiast!

-Allow me to introduce Planty Poppins, your whimsical guide to all things greeny and leafy!
+Allow me to introduce Planty Poppins, your whimsical guide to all things green and leafy!
 Just like myself, this charming app is practically perfect in every way, designed to bring a spoonful of fun and a sprinkle of magic into your plant care routine.

 Whether you're already a plant lover or just starting your journey into the world of greenery, with a dash of plant-loving magic, PlantyPoppins is here to make plant care a delightful adventure.
 So, why not step into our world?
                                                                   *- Mary Poppins*